About Syros

 The Apollon Theatre is a mini LaScala and is home to the annual classical musical, jazz, and contemporary music festivals.

 All the arts flourish in Syros, with thriving pan-European Dance, Film, and Art collaborations.
-In summer you can go into town every evening, enjoy a cocktail, a music or dance event, then dine out in one of many amazing restaurants.
+In summer you can go into town every evening, enjoy a cocktail, a music or dance event, then dine out in one of many amazing restaurants. - The Home of Rebetiko Music.

 The distinctive local music, Rebetiko, began in the medieval town of Ano Syros where Markos Vamvakaris was born.
 Rebetiko is known as the “Greek blues.”